L05Dhruv/rq3/README.md

 3. The list should be stored in the browser's localStorage, so that the todos persist even after refreshing the page.
 4. Each todo item in the list should have a "Delete" button, which removes the todo from both the list and localStorage.
 5. Make the "Fill in list" button work - should fetch data from this web API: https://jsonplaceholder.typicode.com/posts/
- - it should be accessing the data from the "title" property of the JSON object.
+ - it should access the "name" property of 10 JSON objects.

 ### Challenge 2: Page Navigation and local storage
 "LoginPage": (http://localhost:3000)